CodingItWrong/assurance/docs/README.md

 There is a view on Christian assurance of salvation that says “even though you’ve believed in Jesus, if you aren’t producing fruit, it shows that you were never really saved.”
 How exactly can this be?
 There are a range of different views that people who say this will take.
 Each of them runs into problems Biblically, and, to attempt to prevent this, supporters will take leaps that have logical problems as well.

-I’ve seen four different sub-views of this view.
-The differences between them are subtle, but important.
+I’ve seen three different sub-views of this view that differ on the exact relationship between faith and works.
+The differences between the views are subtle, but important.

 ## Faith-Plus
 The “faith-plus” view says that there is a requirement for justification in addition to faith: repentance, or submission to Christ’s Lordship.
 In the last few decades this is most promoted by John MacArthur’s Lordship Salvation movement.